Worker Management Overview

 Definitions are templates; workers are instances

 The split between worker definitions and workers is the central design idea.
 A definition is a reusable template — it describes what a worker should do and how it should be configured.
-A worker is a concrete instance created from that definition, bound to a specific party (person, agent, or service) in the system.
+A worker is a running instance created from that definition, bound to a specific party (person, agent, or service) in the system.

 This separation means you can define a "code reviewer" template once and then create multiple worker instances from it — one for each AI agent or team member that fills that role.
 Each instance inherits the definition's configuration but can optionally override specific settings like model preferences or tool access.